replicatedhq/help-center/content/docs/snapshots/custom-scripts.md

 `script`: A shell script that will run on the server at the time of backup. _Note: The designated executable must be `/bin/sh`. `/bin/bash` is not available in the container that executes the script._

 `restore_script`: A shell script that will run on the server at the time of restore.
-This script will be executed after all other data has been restored and the application has entered the Started state.
+This script will be executed after all other data has been restored and the application has entered the Started state. *NOTE: this feature is not yet supported when running with the Kubernetes scheduler.*

 ```yaml
 backup: